 Entry Requirements & How to Apply

-- RQF BTEC National Extended Diploma / Cambridge Technical Extended Diploma with DDM
+- RQF BTEC National Extended Diploma / Cambridge Technical Extended Diploma with DMM

-- VTCT Extended Diploma in Sports Studies with DDM overall
+- VTCT Extended Diploma in Sports Studies with DMM overall

 - Access to Higher Education Diploma: Pass with 15 credits with Distinction and 30 credits with Merit